ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 ---

-# Part III - Referencing
+# Part III - Framing
 ## Artificial Intelligence, Deep Learning, Machine Learning
 How do we build the data catalog?
 How do we get the information to CAD when they want it?
 How do we notify them of an identified object that wasn't previously identified?